eddgar02/eddgar02/README.md

 <h1 align="center">Hello there 👋 I'm Edgar Lara Sanchez</h1>

 # 💫 About Me:
-I am graduating in December 2024 from the University of Texas at Dallas and I'm looking for a software development job.
+I am graduating in December 2024 from the University of Texas at Dallas and I'm looking for a software development position.

 Check out my [personal website!](https://edgarporfoliowebsite.netlify.app/)